M66B/FairEmail/FAQ.md

 To allow different private keys for the same email address, FairEmail will always let you select a key when there are multiple identities with the same email address for the same account.

-Public keys are stored by FairEmail and can be imported when verifying a signature for the first time or via the privacy settings (PEM or DER format).
+Public keys are stored by FairEmail and can be imported when verifying a signature for the first time or via the encryption settings (PEM or DER format).

 FairEmail verifies both the signature and the complete certificate chain.